Acceptance Testing- An Overview

 Types of Acceptance Testing

-- Alpha Testing: Alpha testing is used to assess the application in the development testing environment.
+Alpha testing is used to assess the application in the development testing environment.
 It is usually performed by a team of specialized testers, also referred to as ‘alpha testers’.

-- Beta Testing: In beta testing, the product is exposed to real end users, also known as ‘beta testers’.
+In beta testing, the product is exposed to real end users, also known as ‘beta testers’.
 By focusing on real user experience, this type of testing helps to enhance the application further, while correcting defects that may have been missed earlier.

 Acceptance Testing Process